HISTORY OF PAVANA LAKE :

 Pawna Lake’s proximity to the happening destination of Lonavala makes it easily accessible to from there.
 It is just around 20 kilometres away from the Lonavala Railway Station.
 The easiest way to travel would be to hire a taxi or a cab from Lonavala.

 There is good road connectivity from Pune, Lonavala and Mumbai to Pawna Lake.
-The nearby town of Kamshet, off the Mumbai-Pune Expressway, also offers a lot of transport facilities to the lake which is only 35 kilometres away.
+The nearby town of Kamshet, off the Mumbai-Pune Expressway, also offers a lot of transport facilities to the lake which is only 35 kilometers away.
 The nearest railway line is in Lonavala, and the train route is pretty scenic as you approach Lonavala.

 THINGS TO DO :